Book 1 — Cast

 SILVUS RELISHAM

-Just an ordinary sailor on the Rampart Errant, a galleon under the command of Admiral Norvald.
+Just an ordinary sailor on the Rampart Errant, a galleon in Admiral Norvald’s armada.
 He’s nobody important.
 Totally innocuous.
 Definitely not an existential threat.
 I mean, just look at him.

 A wind from the sea swept over him then, plastering his loose white uniform against his body, whipping strands of lank hair free of his bandana.
 The tall two-decker frigate directly ahead of him, first to weigh anchor, had unfurled its sails in preparation to beat windward through the jetties and into open water.
 Geometric calculations tumbled through Silvus’ mind.